 Sit tight.
 We are about to tell you.

 Source a good quality, knowledgeable website developer to do it for you.

 Seriously though, an experienced developer will look behind the scenes at the finer details of performance, accessibility, and best practice methods.

 A very good way of checking a website developer's credentials is by running their own website through Lighthouse to check their score.
 After all, if they can't achieve perfect scores for themselves, how are they going to do it for you?

 What about AMP websites?

-Some simple things you can do in the meantime to improve your Lighthouse score:
+Some simple things you can do in the meantime to aim for your own 100% Lighthouse score:

 - Cut down on the number of plug-ins and widgets